tldr-pages/tldr/pages/linux/ceph.md

 # ceph

-> Ceph is a free-software storage platform, implements object storage on a single distributed computer cluster, and provides interfaces for object, block and file-level storage.
+> Ceph implements object storage on a single distributed computer cluster, and provides interfaces for object, block and file-level storage.
 > More information: <https://ceph.io>.

 - Check or watch cluster health: